raspberrypilearning/pick-your-favourite/en/quiz1/question_2.md

   --- feedback ---

-  This selector would style elements with **either** the id or the class you want.
+  This selector would style elements with **either** the ID or the class you want.

   --- /feedback ---